Your free business.com+ membership unlocks exclusive tech deals and advisor support

 how to prevent nepotism

 Preventing nepotism starts with clarity.
 Employees need to understand that decisions around hiring, promotions and assignments are based on merit, not personal relationships.
-That requires clear policies, consistent practices and an ethical workplace culture that values fairness and accountability.
+That requires clear policies, consistent practices and an ethical workplace culture.

-Here are several practical ways to reduce the risk of nepotism in your organization.
+Here are seven practical ways to reduce the risk of nepotism in your organization.

 1. Create a clear anti-nepotism policy.

 A written anti-nepotism policy sets expectations from the start.
-Include it in your employee handbook and review it as part of manager training so leaders understand both the rules and the reasoning behind them.
+Include it in your employee handbook and review it as part of manager training.

 An effective policy doesn’t have to ban hiring family members outright.
-Instead, it should require employees to disclose personal relationships that could create conflicts of interest and establish guardrails for how those situations are handled.
-As Salmon Byrne noted, disclosure helps organizations manage — and avoid — the appearance of favoritism before it becomes a problem.
+Instead, it should require employees to disclose personal relationships that could create conflicts of interest and establish guardrails.
+As Salmon Byrne noted, disclosure helps organizations manage — and avoid — the appearance of favoritism.
+(See our anti-nepotism policy template below for more assistance on writing this crucial document.)

 2. Maintain clear, detailed job descriptions.